openflighthpc/concertim-openstack-service/README.md

 7. To stop the service, run: `sudo systemctl stop concertim.service`
 8. To disable the service from starting on boot, run: `sudo systemctl disable concertim.service`

-Note that the Concertim Openstack Service logs will be written to the `/var/logs/concertim-openstack-service.log` file as configured in the `/etc/concertim-openstack-service/config.json` file.
+Note that the Concertim Openstack Service logs will be written to the `/var/logs/concertim-openstack-service.log` file.

-The service will run indefinitely, sending metric data to the Concertim API at the interval specified in the configuration file.
-Log data is stored in the `/var/logs/concertim-openstack-service.log` file.
+The service will run indefinitely, sending metric data to the Concertim API repeatedly every 30 second (can be changed).

 ## Changing Configuration